almamedia/kivi-wordpress/README.md

 ## Recommended plugins
 ### DX Delete Attached Media
 Helps to keep media library clean.
-With this plugin, media attached to items will be removed when item is deleted.
-This might or might not be the wanted behaviour.
+With this plugin, media attached to items will be removed when item is deleted manually from WP admin.
 If the images dowloaded by Kivi plugin are used in posts or pages, the images will stop working after the item is deleted.

 ### WordPress Share Buttons Plugin – AddThis